googleapis/google-cloud-dotnet/PROCESSES.md

-6. Run `./prepare-release.sh push` to push the current branch and create a pull request with the `autorelease: pending` tag.
-Note that this checks that there are no project references from APIs being released now to APIs that *aren't* being released.
+6. Run `./prepare-release.sh push` to push the current branch and create a pull request with the `autorelease: pending` and `automerge: exact` labels.
+If the `RELEASE_PR_ASSIGNEE` environment variable is set, the PR is created with that assignee.
+Note that this command checks that there are no project references from APIs being released now to APIs that *aren't* being released.
 Without this check, it's possible for a released version to depend on unreleased changes.
-This uses the `GITHUB_ACCESS_TOKEN` environment variable to authenticate with the API, so make this is set beforehand.
+This uses the `GITHUB_ACCESS_TOKEN` environment variable to authenticate with the API, so make sure this is set beforehand.
 The access token should include the `repo` scope.

 Sample session when releasing Google.Cloud.Speech.V1: